tylermercer/personal-website/src/en/posts/software/free-lunches.md

 React simply because it is familiar and popular.^[ See ["The self-fulfilling prophecy of React"](https://joshcollinsworth.com/blog/self-fulfilling-prophecy-of-react) by Josh Collinsworth.
-"React isn’t great at anything except being popular." ] Most of the trade-offs Laurie mentions are then chosen _implicitly_, not explicitly, because alternatives haven't been sincerely considered.
+"React isn’t great at anything except being popular." ] Most of the trade-offs Voss mentions are then chosen _implicitly_, not explicitly, because alternatives haven't been sincerely considered.

 One point of evidence for these tradeoffs being chosen implicitly is the